Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

 The temperature dependence of simulated values of the nonlocal potential are shown in Fig.\ref{fig:Fig3}D together with the experimental values of potential difference measured.
-While the simulation does not capture the negative nonlocal potential observed below $\sim 300$ mK temperature in the super ballistic transport regime, it nevertheless semi-quantitatively explains the strong (weak) nonlocal voltages observed in CBM302 (CBM301) in-between 450 mK and 1~K. Furthermore the obtained simulation value of $-7.4\pm{0.1}~nV$ for CBM301 at $T=1~K$ confirms the near zero nonlocal resistance in our experimental data is not a result of dominant hydrodynamic transport.
-The agreement between simulation values in the transition region, performed solely in the hydrodynamic regime using the Navier-Stokes equations, and the experimental data further indicates that the nonlocal signal is a signature of dominant hydrodynamic transport in CBM302.
-Finally, for temperatures well above $1~K$, we verified that including phonon contributions to resistances by adding experimentally determined electron-phonon scattering rates to our model \cite{Mittal1996} restored the expected behavior, {\it i.e.} a monotonic increase in resistance towards a positive value.
+While the simulation does not capture the negative nonlocal potential observed below $\sim 300$ mK temperature in the super ballistic transport regime, it nevertheless semi-quantitatively explains the strong (weak) nonlocal voltages observed in CBM302 (CBM301) between 450 mK and 1~K. Furthermore, the obtained simulation value of $-7.4\pm{0.1}~nV$ for CBM301 at $T=1~K$ confirms the near-zero nonlocal resistance in our experimental data is not a result of dominant hydrodynamic transport.
+Finally, for temperatures well above $1~K$, we verified that including phonon contributions to resistances by adding experimentally determined electron-phonon scattering rates to our model \cite{Mittal1996} restored the expected behavior, {\it i.e.} a monotonic increase in resistance towards a positive value.\eendparagraph